CalSol/Sp25-CalSol-Electrical-Training/Section5.md

 - `X`: Route trace.
 - `V`: Add via.

-### Layout instructions and constraints specific to the lab.
+# Layout instructions and constraints specific to the lab.

+Here is a walkthrough [video](https://www.youtube.com/watch?v=w706tcs3EdM)
 - Refer to “Component placement” above
 - Things to be mindful of:
   - Try placing the 555 timer in the center as it has the most number of pins.